 - Repairs and maintenance

 - Letting agency fees, should you choose to use one

 Burst pipes, lost keys, broken boilers... all the household emergencies that could apply to you at home apply to your tenants, too.

-Unless you employ an agency to deal with this sort of thing (an extra expense), you need to be prepared to deal with panic-stricken phone calls at all hours of the day or night from tenants needing help.
+Unless you employ an agency to deal with this sort of thing (an extra expense), you need to be prepared to deal with panic-stricken phone calls from tenants at all hours of the day or night.

-A broken door handle or dripping tap may be the sort of thing you can fix yourself, but your tenants might not be quite as DIY-savvy.
+A broken door handle or dripping tap may be the sort of thing you can fix yourself, but you can’t expect your tenants to do it.

 Being a landlord can be a time-consuming job.
-In addition to time spent sorting contracts, undertaking maintenance, sorting any disputes and dealing with taxes, you'll need to spend quality time vetting prospective tenants.
+As well as managing contracts, undertaking maintenance, dealing with disputes and sorting out your taxes, you'll need to spend time vetting prospective tenants.

 It can be a bit of a wrench allowing new people into your property, especially if you've lived there yourself and view it as your home.
-Being a landlord means cutting any emotional ties to your property, learning to deal with wear and tear and not wincing if your tenant’s taste in scatter cushions doesn't match your own.
+Being a landlord means cutting any emotional ties to your property and learning to deal with wear and tear or your tenant’s questionable taste and habits.

 Landlords - particularly buy-to-let landlords - often get a raw deal in the media, especially during periods of housing crises.
-The long-held stereotype of landlords as dodgy wheeler-dealer types doesn't help, either!
+But by being a good landlord, you’ll help to remove this stigma.